 The Nine Rites of the Munay-Ki nourishing the Munay-Ki Pi Stones Fire ceremony Munay-Ki Questions

 In the high Andes, as elsewhere, among many cultures, energetic transmissions are gifted.
 The Quechua term for these is karpay, or empowerment.
-What is known as the Munay-Ki rites are transmissions, and it is powers that are being transmitted.
+What is known as the Munay-Ki rites is a group of these transmissions, and it is powers that are being transmitted.
 This is a profound notion: that we can receive from a lineage, passed forward through time, the seeds of our own empowerment.
-As these universal energies interweave with our own individuality, they help us to heal, but also to move forward beyond the limits of our ancestry, our life experiences, and even the limits of this time.
+As these universal energies interweave with our own individuality, they help us to heal, and also to move forward beyond the limits of our ancestry, our life experiences, and even the limits of this time.
 It's as if the indigenous peoples have literally reached across time to hand us this remarkable gift.
 Here is an opportunity, given freely, to step into what humans can be.

 Read more here.

 munay-ki.org Contains videos, and descriptions, and additional content.
 Under the direction of Dr. Alberto Villoldo, anthropologist who has studied under Peruvian shamans for some 20 years.
 Villoldo is also founder of The Four Winds Society, which offers training in shamanic healing and related practices.